asfaload/asfald/README.md

 # About

-`asfald` is a command line downloader which validates the integrity of the downloaded file against a checksums file published alongside it.
+`asfald` is a command line downloader which validates the integrity of the downloaded file against a checksums file mirrored in a separate git repository (https://github.com/asfaload/checksums).

-Note that **using a checksums file stored on the same server as the downloaded file has no security benefit**, it only ensure the file you have wasn't corrupted in transit.
-To increase security, the checksums file has to be downloaded from another server.
-For example, when downloading from a mirror, you can use the checksums file from the origin server.
-For other security-enhancing possibilities offered by asfald's checksums checking features, check [this blog post](https://www.asfaload.com/blog/increasing-security-checking-integrity/).

-By default it looks for a checksums file alongside the file to be downloaded.
-The names it is looking for are `checksum.txt`, `checksums.txt`, `CHECKSUMS256.txt`, `SHASUMS256`, `SHASUMS256.txt`.
-It also checks for checksums in a file named identically to the file to be downloaded, but with extension `.sha256sum` (the [neovim releases](https://github.com/neovim/neovim/releases) convention).

-If the checksum file to be used is not located alongside the file to be downloaded, you can specify custom locations with the `-p` flag.
-The custom location you provide can be on another server, allowing you to maintain your own checksums files internally.
-Call `asfald` with the `--help` flag to get more info and an example.
+Currently the checksum file is mirrored as soon as possible for Github repositories watched by Asfaload, but very soon you will be able to notify of the publication of a new release with checksum file, for other hosting solutions ([Gitlab](https://gitlab.com), [Forgejo](https://forgejo.org/), http).

 Publishing a checksums file alongisde a file proposed for download is done by numerous projects in their releases (see for example [Lazygit](https://github.com/jesseduffield/lazydocker), [mise](https://github.com/jdx/mise), [watchexec](https://github.com/watchexec/watchexec), [Github's CLI](https://github.com/cli/cli/), [act](https://github.com/nektos/act/releases/tag/v0.2.66)(run Github Actions locally),[neovim](https://github.com/neovim/neovim), ...).

+Note however that **using a checksums file stored on the same server as the downloaded file has no security benefit**, it only ensure the file you have wasn't corrupted in transit.
+Using a checksum file on a mirror increases security as two locations have to be compromised to serve you malevolent content.

+We are already mirroring checksum files for more than 1200 projects.

 You can get `asfald` by downloading it from its Github releases (see below how to secure the initial download) or by building it yourself.